naoshibaikyu/superbuddn/epilogues/incorrect1.md

 Nadine: What time is it?

-Sticky: I don’t know; pass me that saxophone and we’ll find out
+Scruffy: I don’t know; pass me that saxophone and we’ll find out

-Sticky: *Plays sax loudly and extremely out of tune*
+Scruffy: *Plays sax loudly and extremely out of tune*

 Eris Shocked: WHO THE FUCK IS PLAYING THE SAXOPHONE AT TWO IN THE MORNING

-Sticky: It’s 2 am
+Scruffy: It’s 2 am

 %

 Eris: Let me show you a picture from last night that really upset me

-Sticky: Okay, but in my defense, Margaret bet me 50 cents I couldn’t drink all that shampoo.
+Scruffy: Okay, but in my defense, Margaret bet me 50 cents I couldn’t drink all that shampoo.

 Eris: That’s not what I wanted to- you drank SHAMPOO?!